spacemeat/humon/README-preprocess.md

 Any kind of node can occupy any entry in any list.
 Lists don't have to contain nodes of a single kind; mix and match as you see fit.

 **Dicts are enclosed in {curly braces}.**
 Each dict entry must be a key:node pair.
 The node can be of any kind.
-Each key in a dict must be a string, and need *not* be unique within the dict (unlinke JSON).
+Each key in a dict must be a string, and need *not* be unique within the dict (unlike JSON).
 There is no delimiting syntax between key:node pairs; just whitespace (maybe including commas if you like) if needed for disambiguation.

 **Values are strings.**
 A string is a contiguous non-punctuation, non-whitespace string of Unicode code points, or a quoted string of Unicode code points, or a heredoc-tagged string of Unicode code points.

-For non-quoted strings, the first unescaped whitespace or punctuation character encountered ends the string, and begins a new token.
+For non-quoted strings, the first whitespace or punctuation character encountered ends the string, and begins a new token.
 This obviously includes newlines and spaces, but also commas.
 Quotes that are encountered *within* the string (but not the beginning) are included with it, and are not matched against any other quotes later in the string.
 So, `value"with'quotes` is tokenized as one whole token string.

 There is no notion of backslashing or other escape sequences.
 What you see is what you get.
 This is true for quoted strings as well.

 You can use any quote character (`'`, `"`, `` ` ``) to begin a string.
 It doesn't matter which you use; they all work the same way.
 A quoted string value starts after the quote, and ends just before the next corresponding quote.
 Quoted strings can span multiple lines of text.
 Newlines are included in the string.

-    "Fiery the angels rose, and as they rose deep thunder roll'd.
-    Around their shores: indignant burning with the fires of Orc."
+    "Fiery the angels rose, & as they rose deep thunder roll'd Around their shores: indignant burning with the fires of Orc."

 Humon also supports heredoc-style strings.
 These are good for inserting code snippets or other wild and wacky text in languages that may use your quote characters.
 (JavaScript and JSX and such wind up using all three.)
 They're also good when generating Humon programmatically, and you don't know exactly what quotes characters are in there and you don't really want to check: